chmarti1/lconfig/README.md

 In the summer of 2016, I realized I needed to be able to adjust my data acquisition parameters day-by-day as I was tweaking and optimizing an experiment.
 I love my LabJacks, and the folks at LabJack do a great job of documenting their intuitive interface.
 HOWEVER, the effort involved in tweaking DAQ properties on the fly AND documenting them with each experiment can be cumbersome.

-This little **L**aboratory **CONFIG**uration system is designed to work with text-based configuration files using an intuitive human readable format.
-The philosophy is that most (admittedly not all) laboratory jobs that require data acquisition are quite similar and can be configured using simple text without Labview or other expensive (computationally or monitarily) software.
+This little **L**aboratory **CONFIG**uration system is designed to work with text-based configuration files using an intuitive human readable format on Linux systems.
+Configuration and meta data about the experiment are all embedded together in one place as a long term record for easy distribution and sharing of data.

-All of the acquisition tools are written in C, and only the top-level binaries are specifically written for Linux.
-Some minor tweaks should make the base system suitable for Windows.
-Still, unless you are ready to dive into the source, I don't recommend it.
+The installation includes three top-level binaries that do just about all the jobs I require: `lcrun`, `lcburst`, and `lcstat`.  `lcburst` collects high speed data in short bursts.  `lcrun` streams data from up to 8 parallel devices directly into data files until stopped with a keystroke.
+It will run as long as you have hard drive space, so tests that last for days, months, or years become possible.  `lcstat` prints a continuously updating display of the measurements from multiple parallel devices (respecting the channel calibration).

-I have included two binaries, `lcrun` and `lcburst`, built on the LConfig system that do most of the jobs I need in the lab that also serve as examples for how to use LConfig.  `lcburst` collects high speed data in short bursts, and `lcrun` streams data directly to a data file until I tell it to stop.
-It will run as long as you have hard drive space, so tests that last for days, months, or years become possible.
 If these binaries don't work for you, the back-end configuration is contained in `lconfig.c`, `lconfig.h`, `lctools.c`, and `lctools.h`.
-I occasionally build specialized codes on them, but for the most part, the binaries are good enough.
+It has been years since I've needed to build a custom binary, and I've taken some relatively sophisticated measurements with these codes.

 While I do my best to keep this README up to date, the authoritative documentation for the behavior of LCONFIG is contained in the headers, `lconfig.h` and `lctools.h`.
 Each function has comments that defines its behavior, and there are even some examples that indicate how the functions should be used.
 The comments to the `lc_load_config()` function give a detailed description for each configuration parameter.
 There is also a changelog commented at the top of the header.